vedantyaduvanshi/vedantyaduvanshi/README.md

 Crafting Flawless Web Experiences (⌐■\_■)
 -----------------------------------------

 As a seasoned web developer proficient in the MERN stack and adept in languages like Go, Rust, and C++, I thrive on crafting immersive digital experiences.
-Beyond web development, my creative journey extends into Blender, 3D animation, and graphic design.
-Intrigued by the intersection of technology and creativity, I've ventured into game development using Unreal Engine 5.
-In addition to my development expertise, I am deeply involved in cybersecurity.
+In addition to this, I am deeply involved in cybersecurity.
 I have obtained the Certified Ethical Hacker (CEH) certification from EC-Council and conquered the Offensive Security Certified Professional (OSCP) certification from Offsec Security.
 I assist companies and organizations with their cybersecurity needs, ensuring robust protection against digital threats.

 * 🌍  I'm based in Jaipur , 🇮🇳
 * 🖥️  See my portfolio at [2019 Portfolio.](http://vedant-yaduvanshi.vercel.app/)